Table of Contents

 The valves in the heart make sure that blood flows in the correct direction.
-If these valves are damaged, then the heart muscle has to work harder to pump blood.
+If these valves are damaged, then the heart muscle must work harder to pump blood.
 This damage can result in the valves not opening or closing completely during a heartbeat.
 Gradually, this weakens the heart, increasing the risk of heart failure.
 There are several conditions that can cause damage to heart valves, including coronary artery disease, endocarditis, and heart defects.

 g.
 Congenital Heart Disease

 Congenital heart disease is a heart defect from birth.
-If the chambers or valves in the heart have not formed properly, then the areas of the heart that are fully-formed will need to work harder to pump blood.
+If the chambers or valves in the heart have not formed properly, then the areas of the heart that are fully formed will need to work harder to pump blood.

 h.
 Other Conditions